grain-lang/grain-lang.org/src/tooling/graindoc.md

 The `@throws` attribute provides information about any exceptions the function may throw.

-This attribute requires an exception and the types of the exception data before the colon (`:`) and a description of when the exception occurs after the colon.
+This attribute requires an exception and types of the exception data before the colon (`:`) and a description of when the exception occurs after the colon.

 When generating docs, adds the exception to the output followed by a list of cases the exception occurs under.